 'John and Jack didn't know where they had lost their belongings.'

-'Do you know where your mother had kept her luggage?'
+'Do you know where your mother kept her luggage?'

 'None of the girls was ready to accept her mistake.'